Search waiting | Matsusada Precision

 Searching...

-The capacitor test is a test to measure the performance of capacitors.
-The tests are specified in JIS C 5101-1:2019 and IEC 60384-1:2016, and include Dielectric withstand test, leakage current measurement tests, and destructive tests.
+Capacitor testing involves measuring the performance of capacitors through various evaluations.
+These tests, specified in standards such as JIS C 5101-1:2019 and IEC 60384-1:2016, include the dielectric withstand test, leakage current measurement, and destructive tests.

 Withstand voltage test circuit